SreeSagar09/SpringBootSecurityApplication1/README.md

-A Program to show how to configure spring security with WebSecurityConfigurerAdapter class and with in memory authentication:
+A Program to show how to configure spring security with WebSecurityConfigurerAdapter class, authenticate in memory username and password by basic authentication: